TREYCSE/Trivia_Game/README.md

-#SOFTWARE-STAR TRIVIA!
+# SOFTWARE-STAR TRIVIA!

 Software Star trivia is a quiz-based game that allows openents (software  engineers) to test how much they know about the basics of development; HTML5.
 CSS3.
 Javascript, and DOM manipulation with a focus on debugging rather than coding and insustry/career-based preparation questions.
-But instead of testing based off of difficult things,

 Assigned from:
 [GA users only](https://git.generalassemb.ly/dc-wdi-fundamentals/game-of-war)